Meningitis in Cats: Signs, Causes, Treatments

 Overview

-Initially, the signs of cerebral meningitis in cats are vague—tiredness, loss of appetite, hiding—the same symptoms of almost every cat illness.
-This is why it is important to have your cat evaluated by a veterinarian.
-The sooner meningitis can be diagnosed and treated, the more likely a good outcome is for your cat.
+Initially, the signs of cerebral meningitis in cats are vague—tiredness, loss of appetite, hiding.
+Almost every cat illness has these same symptoms.
+This is why it is important for a veterinarian to evaluate your cat.
+The sooner your veterinarian can diagnose and treat meningitis, the more likely your cat will have a good outcome.

 What Is Feline Meningitis?